danielchang2002/GMWI2/README.md

 TODO

+### System requirements
+GMWI2 is supported for macOS and Linux, and has been tested on the following systems:
+- macOS Big Sur 11.7.10
+- CentOS Linux 7 (Core)

 ### Installation

 To avoid dependency conflicts, please create an isolated conda environment and install the GMWI2 package.
 Installation via conda/mamba automatically installs GMWI2 and its dependencies.
 Make sure to perform step 4 to ensure that databases are downloaded and installed!
+Installation should take ~30 minutes.

 1. Create new conda environment and install mamba
 ```bash